inbo/whip/docs/implementation_guidelines.md

 * `delimitedvalues`: The defined specifications is evaluated for each of the individual terms as split by the delimiter, taking into account the order for each test individually.

 In order to tackle the combination of `empty` and `if` statements, the implementation need to take into account the following:
+* When not specified, each field gets an `empty: False` assigned.
-* a general `empty: True` defines: *values of this field are allowed to be empty* for which the scope can be decreased to *some values of this field - considering the given conditions - are allowed to be empty*.
+* A general `empty: True` defines: *values of this field are allowed to be empty* for which the scope can be decreased to *some values of this field - considering the given conditions - are allowed to be empty*.
 In practice, this means that `empty: True` inside an `if` condition is only possible when a general `empt: True` is present as well.
 Hence, the following should give a `SchemaError`:

 ```
 sex: